HSoar96/Serial-Unity-Package/README.md

 ```

 ## Samples
-There are currently two samples that can be imported through the Unity Package Manager.
+There are currently three samples that can be imported through the Unity Package Manager.

-A sample Serial Manager prefab and a an LED Changer.
+- A sample Serial Manager Prefab
+- An Onboard LED Changer
+- A simple XY Controller

+The sample serial manager prefab contains only the serial manager and no scene.

-The LED Changer includes both a functioning unity scene and example arduino scripts in both a ```.cpp``` and ```.ino``` format.
+The LED Changer and XY Controller include both a functioning unity scene and example arduino scripts in both a ```.cpp``` and ```.ino``` format.

-The example turns on the arduinos built in LED when W or S is pressed at runtime in the unity scene.
+The LED Changer turns on the arduinos built in LED when W or S is pressed at runtime in the unity scene.

+The XY Controller uses two potentiometers to move a GameObject in the X and Y directions

-It has currently been tested on the following devices.
+The samples have currently been tested on the following devices.

 - Teensy 4.1, 4.0, 3.6 & 3.2
 - Seeduino V4.2